 Whether you want to use it for setting up business task-tracking or for comparing notes on an archive of material, Trello will make it fast and simple.

-It’s not quite as flexible as Jira (other Atlassian tool), but way more user-friendly and straight-forward when just starting out.
+It’s not quite as flexible as Jira (another Atlassian tool), but way more user-friendly and straightforward when just starting out.

 - A guide to Jira workflow best practices (with examples)